 Can TMJ cause headaches?
-This is a common question today.
 Millions of people experience a telltale pain that radiates from the head and neck.
-This is usually preceded in by stiffness in the jaw.
+This is usually preceded by stiffness in the jaw.
 In most cases, the pain arising from Temporomandibular Joint Disorder (TMJ) is mistaken for a normal headache because of the similarity of the symptoms.
 Consequently, this type of headache is perhaps the most misdiagnosed and least understood.

 Connection Between TMJ and Headaches

 TMJ is directly connected to your head, and it secures your jaw to your head.
 Muscles associated with TMJ are located in different parts of your face like cheeks, jaws, and head.
 If any of the muscles are tensed, TMJ disorder gets triggered, causing a painful headache.
 Some of the common TMJ headache causes are misalignment of the jaw, uneven bite, hormonal imbalance, and mental stress.